Ayhuuu/Fud-Reverse-Shell/README.md

 » runs install_python.bat if python is installed

-» to make exe from python
+» if you want to py to exe

 » open cmd and type